odoo/documentation/inventory/management/reporting/integrating_landed_costs.rst

 Configuration
 =============

-First, you need to go in *Inventory > Configuration > Settings* and activate the landed costs feature.
+First, you need to go in :menuselection:`Inventory --> Configuration --> Settings` and activate the landed costs feature.
 You can also determine the default journal in which the landed cost accounting entries will be recorded.